 Scholars are expected to do research and give lectures.

-Yes, students who have not completed their Civil Engineering or Architecture or equivalent degree but predict to graduate before September 24, 2019, can apply to the Master course and receive a grant.
-If selected, their admission will be conditional on the receipt of the degree certificate by the MSc Secretariat before July 31, 2019 (European Commission grant holders) and September 24, 2019 (other applicants).
+Yes, students who have not completed their Civil Engineering or Architecture or equivalent degree but predict to graduate before August 31, 2020, can apply to the Master course and receive a grant.
+If selected, their admission will be conditional on the receipt of the degree diploma by the MSc Secretariat before July 31, 2020 (European Commission grant holders) and August 31, 2020 (other applicants).

 If you apply, besides the application form dully filled in, soft-copies of the following documents should be attached to the electronic application: